modalitysystems/modalitysoftware-docs/TWAPerformance/Call-Logger.md

 ## Data not available

-Note, the following is not currently available from the Call Records API, so cannnot be reported on at this time.
+Note, the following is not currently available from the Call Records API, so cannot be reported on at this time.

 - Costs of calls
 - Unanswered calls